 - 1. Download the software from http://webperformanceinc.com/download - 2.
-Run the installer and follow the directions provided.
+On Windows, run the installer and follow the wizard - 3.
+On Linux/Unix with a GUI, run the installer and follow the wizard - 4.
+On Linux/Unix from a console, run the installer with the "-i console" option.